Skincare Mistakes: What sabotages its effect

 Signs: increased sensitivity, redness without a clear trigger, frequent breakouts despite cleansing, stinging with neutral products.
 If this happens: reduce your routine to basics (cleanser, moisturizer, SPF) and gradually rebuild.

-Do I have to cleanse morning and evening?
+Do I need to cleanse morning and night?

 What is the most important single step?